gbin/DonglePi/README.md

 DonglePi can also be used to easily setup students for an embedded development course in a preexisting computer lab.

+The fidelity with the original hardware won't be 100% but it doesn't need to be to be useful.

 ## Current Status

 It is a prototype working on a breadboard.